We compare what's there to find the best deals for you.

 Many of Manchester’s car rental companies, including Enterprise, Budget and Hertz, can be found at Manchester Airport.
 These are some of Manchester’s cheapest car rental companies, especially when you book ahead.
 You’ll also find several car hire firms scattered conveniently across the city.

 Car rental in Manchester is cheapest when you book in advance online – you’ll also save time at the rental office if you get everything arranged beforehand.
+Meanwhile, if you’re after something more specialist, such as one-way car hire or long-term car hire, booking in advance is also recommended.
+For bigger groups, minibus hire options are also available.
+Compare the cheapest before you book.

 Driving through Manchester city centre is a relatively stress-free affair, but many of the city’s key attractions are close enough to each other to navigate on foot.
 Take a few snaps of the gothic façade of Manchester Town Hall, discover the hidden treasures of the John Rylands Library and have a nose around Manchester Art Gallery before slurping on noodles in Chinatown.